 This is a perfect technique for estimating a large backlog of relatively large items.
 Especially when you have several concurrent scrum teams working on the same product.
 Items are estimated into t-shirt sizes: XS, S, M, L, XL.
 The decision about the size is based on an open and mutual collaborative discussion.
 This method is an informal and quick way to get a rough feeling about the total size of your backlog.
 More about T-shirt size estimation is here.

 When you are faced with a relatively small set of items and in need of a super simple and effective technique to estimate you can use Dot Voting.
 This method has originated from decision making and you can use it for estimating.
 Each person gets a small number of small stickers and can choose to vote for the individual items.
 The more dots is an indicator of a bigger size.
 Works well in both small and large groups.
 You have to limit the number of estimated items.
 More on dot voting here.

 Much faster than planning poker is the Bucket System.
 This system is a good alternative when estimating a large number of items with a large group of participants.
 Create several buckets in the sequence of planning poker.
 The group estimates the items by placing them in these “buckets”.
 Buckets are usually different sheets of brown paper where you can place the sticky note with the item.
 But you can also use actual baskets to limit discussion about already processed items.
 More on the bucket method here.

-6. Affinity Mapping
+6. Affinity Mapping estimation

-7. Ordering method
+7. Ordering estimation method

-These are different methods you can use to make agile estimation more efficient and an inspiring team effort.
+These are different methods you can use to make the agile estimation more efficient and an inspiring team effort.
 Please share your experiences with this below in the comments section.